Te Kawa Matua: Module 2 Code of Ethics

 Module timeframe

-It is expected that this course will take two to three hours to complete.
+It is expected that this course will take one to one and a half hours to complete.

 FinCap